micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/micro-ROS_with_teensy_arduino/index.md

 ![Illustration of ros2 topic showing data](topic_show.png)

-The integer msg data increasing in each cycle.
+The msg data increasing in each cycle.